alvin-98/era_session9_minicapstone/README.md

-# era_session9_minicapstone
+# ResNet-50 for ImageNet 1k

-This repository holds the work on session 9 minicapstone project where we train a ResNet50 model from scratch.
+This repository contains a minimal implementation of ResNet-50 for ImageNet 1k using PyTorch.